HarrisonD123/Implemented-Unix-Shell/README.md

 - There are batch files in the p4shell/batch-files directory.
 To run the shell with a batch file, type `./myshell` followed by the batchfile directory: `./myshell batch-files/1KCommand`
 - Use `exit` to exit the program

+NOTE
+---
+Only myshell.c is part of my project.
+Everything else was preprepared.
+All code is in C.